Riebart/wsl-gpg-bridge/README.md

 ## Using it

-### The simple way

-You still need to download and unpack the [GnuPG Windows binaries](https://www.gnupg.org/download/index.html).
+You will need to download and unpack the [GnuPG Windows binaries](https://www.gnupg.org/download/index.html).

 - Make sure that the GnuPG binaries are in your Windows path (user or system, either will work).
+  - Letting the installer run as admin adds them to the system PATH after installing to `Program Files (x86)`.
-  - I unpack them into my `%LOCALAPPDATA%\Programs\gnupg` folder, then add `%LOCALAPPDATA%\Programs\gnupg\bin` to my user PATH environment variable.
+  - I unpack them into my `%LOCALAPPDATA%\Programs\gnupg` folder, then add `%LOCALAPPDATA%\Programs\gnupg\bin` to my user PATH environment variable, as this doesn't require administrative privileges.
-  - Adding them to your PATH in Windows also adds them to your PATH in WSL.
+  - Adding them to your PATH (user or system) in Windows also adds them to your PATH in WSL by default starting with Windows 10 1803.
 - Use `gpgbridge.py` as a drop-in replacement for manually running `gpg-agent`.
 It takes care of:
   - Spawning the Windows processes
   - Using `gpgconf`/`gpgconf.exe` to determine proper locations of files to read/write